 - Time your app spends processing "dequeued" messages

-New Relic APM's conveniently group and report operations that interact with temporary queues.
+APM's conveniently group and report operations that interact with temporary queues.
 By analyzing this information, you can more easily identify areas where processes take too much time and may be handled better as background messages.

 To monitor your RabbitMQ client activity, make sure you have downloaded and installed New Relic's Java agent version 3.9.0 or higher.

 To monitor JMS, make sure you have downloaded and installed New Relic's Java agent version 3.3.1 or higher.

 For additional monitoring of your RabbitMQ systems, use the free RabbitMQ plugin for New Relic.
 This plugin is published and supported by Pivotal, the corporate parents of RabbitMQ.